Reddit API with PRAW (Python) and Snoowrap (Node.js)

 22%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description is essentially just a title rather than a functional description.
-It names the technology stack (Reddit API, PRAW, Snoowrap) but fails to describe what actions the skill performs or when Claude should select it.
-It needs substantial expansion to be useful for skill selection among many options.
+It names the technology stack (Reddit API, PRAW, Snoowrap) but fails to describe any concrete capabilities or provide trigger guidance for when Claude should select this skill.
+It would be very difficult for Claude to reliably choose this skill from a large pool based on this description alone.

 Suggestions

-Add specific concrete actions the skill enables, e.g., 'Fetch posts and comments from subreddits, submit posts, manage Reddit accounts, search Reddit content, analyze upvotes and engagement metrics.'
+Add specific concrete actions the skill enables, e.g., 'Fetch posts and comments from subreddits, submit posts, manage Reddit accounts, search Reddit content, and analyze upvotes/engagement.'

-Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks about Reddit, subreddits, Reddit posts, Reddit bots, scraping Reddit, or interacting with the Reddit API.'
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks about Reddit, subreddits, Reddit bots, scraping Reddit, PRAW, Snoowrap, or interacting with the Reddit API.'

 Include common user-facing terms like 'subreddit', 'Reddit bot', 'Reddit scraping', 'posts', 'comments' to improve trigger term coverage.